CheeseCake87/flask-imp/docs/Auth/flask_imp_auth-encrypt_password.md

 **Note:**

-- You must inform the authenticate_password function of the pepper length used to hash the password.
+You must inform the authenticate_password function of:

+- the pepper length used to hash the password.
-- You must inform the authenticate_password function of the position of the pepper used to hash the password.
+- the position of the pepper used to hash the password.
-- You must inform the authenticate_password function of the encryption level used to hash the password.
+- the algorithm used to hash the password.

 **Encryption Scenario:**